opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 party_id
     **optional**
-    If the contest is among candidates of the same political party, e.g., a partisan primary election, reference to the OCD ``Party`` representing that political party.
+    If the contest is among candidates of the same political party, e.g., a partisan primary election, reference to the OCD ``Organization`` representing that political party.

 previous_term_unexpired
     Indicates the previous public office holder vacated the post before serving a full term (boolean).